1 / 63

 Molten Mocha Cake

 When I first made my decadent slow-cooker chocolate cake, my husband's and daughter's expressions said it all.
-She says it's one of her favorites.
-Later, I brought one of these to our next-door neighbors.
-Their teenage son, who answered the door, ate the whole thing without telling anyone else about it! —Aimee Fortney, Fairview, Tennessee 47 / 63
+Now it's one of my daughter's favorites.
+Later, I gave one of these cakes to our next-door neighbors.
+Turns out their teenage son, who'd answered the door, ate the whole thing without telling anyone else about it! —Aimee Fortney, Fairview, Tennessee

 Spiced Hot Apple Cider